adam-mehdi/NeuralInversion/README.md

 ## What it does

-To do invert neural networks, `NeuralInversion` uses a modified version of *optimizer-based inference* (OBI).
+To invert neural networks, `NeuralInversion` uses a modified version of *optimizer-based inference* (OBI).
 OBI calculates the inverse mapping as follows.
 Given an image $y$, initialize a latent vector $x$ and pass it through the pretrained StyleGAN $F$ to compute the loss $L(F(x), y)$. $^1$ Take the partial derivatives of $L$ with respect to $x$ and minimize $L$ using gradient descent by optimizing $x$.
 Now pass the new $x$ into $F$ again, and repeat the optimization process for a number of times $T$ (usually $T=20$). $^2$